 At the time when a resource spec is applied, Config Connector reads the value of list fields from the Google Cloud API and treats this initial value as source of truth and desired state.
 If the value in that list field is modified outside of Config Connector, Config Connector tries to change it back, which might not be desired.

-To bypass this limitation and let list fields be managed externally, use the following annotation:
+To bypass this limitation and let list fields be managed externally,

 metadata: annotations: cnrm.cloud.google.com/state-into-spec: absent